 Numerical modeling of cardiac electrophysiology at the cellular scale

-MICROCARD is a European research project to build software that can simulate cardiac electrophysiology using whole-heart models with sub-cellular resolution, on future exascale supercomputers.
-It is funded by EuroHPC call Towards Extreme Scale Technologies and Applications.
+MICROCARD builds software that can simulate cardiac electrophysiology using whole-heart models with sub-cellular resolution, on exascale supercomputers.
+From April 2021 to September 2024 MICROCARD was a research project funded by EuroHPC call Towards Extreme Scale Technologies and Applications.

-The project will end in September 2024 but MICROCARD will continue as a Centre of Excellence, also funded by EuroHPC, to consolidate and improve the results of the project.
+Since 1 November 2024 MICROCARD is a Centre of Excellence, also funded by EuroHPC, to consolidate and improve the results of the project.
+It will be funded for 30 months by the call HORIZON-EUROHPC-JU-2023-COE-03.

 Background